CODE QUALITY

 • Key Features in IDE Refactoring Tools:

-• Extract Method/Variable: Converts a block of code into a method or extracts a repeating expression into a reusable variable.
+• Extract Method/Variable: Converts a small block of code into a method or extracts an expression into a reusable variable.

-• Inline Method/Variable: Merges a small method or variable directly into its callers for simplicity.
+• Inline Method/Variable: Merges a method or variable directly into its callers for simplicity.

 • Rename: Safely renames classes, methods, or variables, updating all references across the codebase.